Almost everyone loves munching fresh, delicious corn. But what about the corn silk?

 The tea from this ingredient can reduce the possibility of an inflammatory reaction, combat fluid retention and reduce the acidity levels of the body.

-Hypertension and high blood pressure is standard health issue.
+Hypertension and high blood pressure are standard health issues.
 Corn silk tea can help to lower it.

 Corn silk tea can control the symptoms of flu and cold, clear the airways, and decrease inflammation in the throat.
-Moreover, this tea comes with soothing properties to decongest our nose and chest.
+Moreover, this tea comes with soothing properties to decongest our noses and chest.

 This study showed the influence that corn silk extract had on blood glucose levels.
 According to this study, corn silk extract helps lower blood glucose levels.